fictionco/fiction/@docs/essentials/styles/index.md

 ## LESS Preprocessor

 The only CSS preprocessor that is supported by default in Factor is [Less](http://lesscss.org/).
-This is because we don't recommend using any functionality in these preprocessors aside from [nesting](http://lesscss.org/#nesting) which is critical and module loading.
+This is because we don't recommend using any functionality in these preprocessors aside from [nesting](http://lesscss.org/#nesting).

 In the [near future](https://drafts.csswg.org/css-nesting/) CSS nesting will become native, and therefore we won't need preprocessors at all.